Flexible varieties and automorphism groups: Infinite transitivity

 Similarly we say that a set of locally nilpotent vector fields $\cN$ satisfies the {\em orbit separation property} on $\Omega$ if this holds for every $\p\in \cN$. \edefi

+As we shall see in Example \ref{conter} the orbit separation property is not necessarily satisfied on every $G$-stable subset.
+However, there are interesting geometric situations where this property holds for arbitrary subsets stabilized by $G$, see Subsection \ref{matvar}.
+In the following remarks we indicate possible choices of a good set $\Omega$.

 \brems 1.
-Let $\p$ be a locally nilpotent vector field on $X$ and let $H=\exp(\kk\p)$ be the subgroup of $\SAut(X)$ generated by $\p $.
-By a corollary of the Rosenlicht Theorem on rational invariants \cite[Proposition 3.4]{PV} there exists an $H$-invariant Zariski open set $U(H)$ such that the restriction $H|U(H)$ admits a geometric quotient
+Let $\p$ be a locally nilpotent vector field on $X$ and let $H=\exp(\kk \p)$ be the subgroup of $\SAut(X)$ generated by $\p$.
+According to \cite[Theorem 3.3]{PV} the field of rational invariants $\mathcal{M}er(X)^H$ is the quotient field of the ring $\cO(X)^H$ of regular invariants.
+Hence by a corollary of the Rosenlicht theorem on rational invariants (see \cite[Proposition 3.4]{PV}) the regular invariants $\cO(X)^H$ separate orbits on an $H$-invariant open dense subset $U(H)$ of $X$.
+With such a set $U(H)$ condition (b) in Definition \ref{orbitsep} is automatically satisfied.

-given by a finite set of regular $H$-invariant functions on $X$.
-If $G$ possesses an open orbit $O$ then we can choose such an open set $U(H)$ contained in $O$.
-Letting $\Omega=O$ every $\p\in \LND(G)$ satisfies the orbit separation property on $\Omega$.
+If furthermore $\Omega=O$ is an open $G$-orbit in $X$ then $U(H)$ can be chosen to be contained in $O$ so that the other requirements of Definition \ref{orbitsep} are as well satisfied.
+It follows that {\em every $\p\in \LND(G)$ satisfies the orbit separation property on an open $G$-orbit $\Omega=O$ in $X$.}

-2. Given a locally nilpotent derivation $\p\in\LND(G)$, it satisfies the orbit separation property on any set $\Omega$ which is a union of $G$-orbits meeting $U(H)$.
+2. In a similar fashion, given a locally nilpotent derivation $\p\in\LND(G)$, it satisfies the orbit separation property on any set $\Omega$ which is a union of $G$-orbits meeting $U(H)$, where $H=\exp(\kk\p)$.
 In particular this property holds for general $G$-orbits (cf.\ Corollary \ref{1.4}).

-3. As we shall see in Example \ref{conter} the orbit separation property is not necessarily satisfied on any $G$-orbit.
-However, there are interesting geometric situations where this property holds for arbitrary $G$-orbits, see Subsection \ref{matvar}.